-Note 5: If neoadjuvant therapy is given, record the assay from tumor specimens prior to neoadjuvant therapy.
+Note 7: If neoadjuvant therapy is given, record the assay from tumor specimens prior to neoadjuvant therapy.
 If neoadjuvant therapy is given and there are no ER results from pre-treatment specimens, report the findings from post-treatment specimens.

-Note 6: If the patient is ER positive and node negative, a multigene test such as Oncotype Dx may be performed, in which case another ER test will be performed.
-The multigene test may include an ER assessment, but do not record the results of ER from the multigene test in this field.
+Note 8: If the patient is ER positive and node negative, a multigene test such as Oncotype Dx may be performed, in which case another ER test will be performed.
+Do not record the results of that test in this field.

-• Record only the results of the test which made the patient eligible to be given the multigene test.
+• Record only the results of the test which made the patient eligible to be given the multigene test